pip-services/pip-services-docs/content/en/net/commons/reflect/object_reader.md

 - **returns**: Dictionary\<string, object\> - map containing the names of the object's properties and their values.

 #### GetProperty
-Gets value of a object property specified by its name.
+Gets the value of an object's property specified by its name.

 The object can be a user defined object, map or array.
 The property name correspondently must be and object property,